ReactPoland/React-Convention-Book/text/606_mongoose_mongodb_and_mlab.md

 We came to the point where we need to start planning deployment of our application.
 We have choosen MongoDB as our database.
 There are different approaches of using it for scaling - you can do everything on your own with your own servers (more time consuming and demanding version) or you can use services which are doing replications/scaling for you as Database-as-a-Service providers.

 We will use mLab in our case so we will spend less time configuring the low-level stuff on MongoDB and more building robust scalable application.

-Go to the www.mLab.com - they have free DB plans:
+If we go to the www.mLab.com - they have free (that we will use in that chapter) and paid DB plans:

 ![mLab homepage](http://test.przeorski.pl/book/601_mlab_homepage.png)